 WHAT IS DIABETES?

-Diabetes is serious health problem worldwide.
+Diabetes is a serious health problem worldwide.
 The International Diabetes Federation (IDF) estimates that diabetes currently affects over 425 million people, with this number expected to rise to over 600 million by 2045.
 Currently, this non-communicable disease is one of the top 10 causes of death according to the World health Organization (WHO).

 Diabetes is the name given to a group of metabolic diseases characterized by high levels of blood glucose (hyperglycemia) caused by problems with insulin (a hormone produced in the pancreas) secretion or with some defect in the way insulin interacts with different tissues in the body.
 Several different mechanisms are associated with these diseases and many factors contribute to their prevalence; however, right now there are still many unanswered questions about how they develop initially.